kiboschool/course-c4s-writing/src/communicating-for-success/revising-editing-proofreading/editing-for-lower-order-concerns.md

 <aside>

-📺 Watch the following video on revsing for higher-order concerns and editing lower-order concerns.
+📺 Watch the following video on revising for higher-order concerns and editing lower-order concerns.

 </aside>